 - Ways in which you can create a culture that fosters an empowering and welcoming environment for people with disabilities

 Your purchase grants your library a one-year license to use this training for the number of users within your library that you’ve selected in the drop-down menu.
-For pricing on bulk registrations for multiple libraries, library systems, consortia, or licenses for over 125 users, please contact us at firstname.lastname@example.org.
+For pricing on bulk registrations for over 125 users, please contact us at firstname.lastname@example.org.